-In addition, the Lottery spends $2.5 million per biennium on advertising that promotes responsible gambling and ways for problem gamblers to connect with free treatment.
-The Oregon Lottery adopted a Responsible Gambling Code of Practice in October 2014 that sets forth the Lottery’s approach and program to promote responsible gambling.
-The practices cover every aspect of the Lottery’s business.
-The Lottery is currently working with partners in the responsible and problem gambling community to create a shared agenda of activities to curb problem gambling in Oregon.
+In addition, the Oregon Lottery adopted a Responsible Gambling Code of Practice in 2014 that sets forth the Lottery’s approach and program to promote responsible gambling.
+These practices cover every aspect of the Lottery’s business.
+The Lottery is currently working with key stakeholders in the responsible and problem gambling community to create a shared agenda of activities to curb problem gambling in Oregon.

 If I, or someone I know, have a gambling problem, how do I get help?